MakeInBelgium/No-Touch-IR-Thermometer/Mega_FIR/MegaFIR_ElectricalDiagram.md

 Note: the design is draw using Circuit Diagram, a free and Open-Source tool.
 [You can find the design here](https://www.circuit-diagram.org/circuits/e216c06a74a149ee9efb37499b95ee45).

 ## Description
 This design is based on the idea of using a pin-through-hole proto-breadboard [(example)](https://www.adafruit.com/product/571) with 2x30 lanes and a +/- rail on each side.
-The Lay-out is specifically designed to have the least amount of cables overlapping or even crossing the middle section.
+The lay-out is specifically designed to have the least amount of cables overlapping or even crossing the middle section.

 ## PIN assignment
 Some PINs on the ATmega are randomly chosen, some are very strict: